scottp139/my-portfolio/README.md

-# my-portfolio
+# Steve Wesner's portfolio
-This is my professional portfolio
+This is my professional portfolio that uses AWS.